Britain's Brainiest: 2002 kids series

-The show was resurrected, with ten half-hour heats and qualification to a 90-minute grand final show.
-The heats were presented by Tess Daly, and the grand final by Carol Vorderman again.
-There was also a format change in 2002, with tie breakers being replaced by "Codexs" after the mammoth tie-break in the 2001 special.
+The show was resurrected at the end of 2002 for a full kids series, with ten half-hour heats and qualification to a 90-minute grand final show.
+The heats were shown across a two-week period in a weekday teatime slot, presented by Tess Daly, and the grand final was shown on New Year's Eve 2002 and hosted by Carol Vorderman again.

 The winner of the 2002 series was Christopher Guerin, from Birmingham (specialist subject: Thomas Becket).
-He went on to receive three mathematics degrees including one at the University of Cambridge, and as of 2023 is a maths teacher and assistant secondary school principal.
+He went on to receive three master's degrees including one at the University of Cambridge, and as of 2023 is a maths teacher and assistant secondary school principal.